 which only depends on the distribution family $\Psi_A$ and the unknown parameter $\lambda$.
 However, ideally it would depend only on $\Psi_A$.

 Essentially every existing sketch is insensitive to the scale of $\lambda$, up to some coarse approximation.
-However, it is difficult to design a sketch with a countable state-space that is \underline{\emph{strictly}} scale-invariant.
+However, it is difficult to design a sketch with a countable state space that is \underline{\emph{strictly}} scale-invariant.
 It turns out that a weaker form is just as good for our purposes.

 \begin{definition}[Weak Scale-Invariance] Let $A$ be a sketch with induced distribution family $\Psi_A$ and $q>1$ be a real number.
 We say $A$ is \emph{weakly scale-invariant with base $q$} if for any $\lambda>0$, we have